Masterminds/glide/README.md

 places, `glide tree` also prints the location of the package being imported.

+_This command is deprecated and will be removed in the near future._

 ### glide list

 Glide's `list` command shows an alphabetized list of all the packages